uomphonlab/uomphon-web/content/facilities.md

 title: Facilities
 ---

-The equipment available in the Phon Lab at the moment is:
+The equipment we have available in the Phon Lab at the moment is:

 * Mac and PC desktops and laptops
 * Ultrasound tongue imaging (Telemed Echo Blaster 128 CEXT B/W; Mindray DP-2200)